Unit 3 - Practice Quiz

 cultural realms Easy

-B. North America and Western Europe
+B. South America and the Caribbean

-C. South America and the Caribbean
+C. North America and Western Europe

-D. North Africa and Southwest Asia
+D. East Asia and Southeast Asia

 9 The diffusion of cultural traits, such as language, religion, and customs, from one group to another is called: